rjfinn/starterkit-tutorials-bak/tutorials/cellular-iot-button.md

 <br/>![alt text](../images/CoolTerm.jpg "CoolTerm")
 * [PC USB serial driver](https://developer.mbed.org/handbook/Windows-serial-configuration)

 Make sure to check your flow endpoints for the correct server name and port.
 Most people forget to change the server name.
 Also make sure the URL components are defined in the correct variables and not combined into one.
-Also, make sure your Flow is deployed and not in *Offline* mode.
+Check that your Flow is deployed and not in *Offline* mode.

 The modem module requires a lot of power.
 The USB plug included with the kit provides ***5V-2.4A*** and you need at least that much.
 If you're seeing ```modem initialization failure``` the modem is probably not getting enough power.